This glossary includes terms found within the Filebase website and their definitions.

 S3: S3 technology was originally created by Amazon, but it has since become an open standard.
 Since then, several companies have created their own non-Amazon based version of the API.
 All references to S3 in this document refer to the S3 API.

 Wallet: software applications used to store private keys associated with blockchain assets.
 If you own cryptocurrency or NFTs, your private key for these assets will be stored in a wallet.
-The digital assets themselves are not stored in the wallet, however, only the private keys that are used to retrieve them.
+The digital assets themselves are not stored in the wallet, however, only the private keys are used to retrieve them.

 Web3: also known as the decentralized web; a new version of the web that is decentralized and doesn’t have any single entity controlling or managing it; each user has equal permissions and say over the governance of the web.